 On the property, around the house, there are many plantings of perennial flowers and bushes that draw hummingbirds and other wildlife.
 They include: heather, 3 varieties of lavender - including the variety from which perfume is made, manardis(hummingbirds love this and are often there), osobe, butterfly bushes with 4 colors of blossoms, foxglove, lilac, Arizona Red Shades Blanket Flower(Gailardia), Hummingbird Summersweet(Clethra ainifolia Hummingbird), Pink Mist Pincushion Flower(Scabiosa columbaria), PowWow White Coneflower(Echinacea purpurea) and Mountain Bluet(Centaurea montana).
 Hanging baskets contain a combination of annuals, Calibrachoa, Trailing Petunias, and Verbena.
 Annuals like salvias, begonias, and petunias are found in flower boxes by the houses on the property.

-Also, there are many great restaurants locally, Primo, Amalfi Coast, and a place almost from a different era, Conte's on 148 South Main St in Rockland, you must get there by 4:30 to 4:45Pm before it opens at 5PM to get a table, to see the spectacular review go to DownEast.com, then magazine, then current issues, then August 2013, then go to the article 'Chefs Today Are Nothing But a Bunch of Punks', it is very much like when his grandfather came from Naples, Italy in 1894 and started a restaurant in Mt Kisco, NY, which his brothers still own and run,
+Also, there are many great restaurants locally, Primo, Amalfi Coast, and a place almost from a different era, Conte's on 148 South Main St in Rockland, you must get there by 4:30 to 4:45Pm before it opens at 5PM to get a table, then magazine, then current issues, then August 2013, then go to the article 'Chefs Today Are Nothing But a Bunch of Punks', it is very much like when his grandfather came from Naples, Italy in 1894 and started a restaurant in Mt Kisco, NY, which his brothers still own and run,

-Another priceless one of a kind experience is a visit to the Seabreeze Farm, on 414 Cushing Rd in Friendship, ME 04547 on the web at email@example.com or www,midcoast.com/seabreeze, with super friendly ADGA Saanen Goats that are very affectioate and the old ancestor or all the goats, Gema, is still living in August 2013 and in the pen and in goat years is in her 90's you can pet the goats, even the males are so friendly, there are Rouen Ducks, Rare Breed Royal Palm Turkeys, Toulouse Geese, and a male burro named Chester who chases away any coyotes.
+Another priceless one of a kind experience is a visit to the Seabreeze Farm, on 414, with super friendly ADGA Saanen Goats that are very affectioate and some ancestors of the goats, you can pet the goats, even the males are so friendly, there are Rouen Ducks, Rare Breed Royal Palm Turkeys, sheep, Toulouse Geese, and a male burro named Chester who chases away any coyotes.

 Keywords: beach, ocean, maranatha cottage, house, waterfront,Pleasant Beach, South Thomaston, partly sandy,great fishing, 4 bedroom, large great room, large deck, 3 balconies, boat landing, bald eagles